 Testing Breakfast Club on 13th September

-tesena will host another Testing Breakfast Club soon.
+tesena hosted another Testing Breakfast Club .
 A few years ago, in a conference presentation called “Is testing like electricity?”, Phil Royston tried to use the electricity generation and distribution industry as an example of how we should better organize testing delivery to ensure that the “lights don’t go out”.
 In the past few years he has been talking to a lot of people about switching testing delivery from the body-shop model to testing-as-a-service.
 In his experience some managers within IT, usually those that are dealing with outsourcing of their IT in other areas, find this conversation very natural.
 However, the vast majority of IT Managers, specifically those on the front-lines of testing delivery, do not immediately see how testing-as-a-service could help them with some of their testing delivery problems.
 He says this is because one of the biggest problems in talking about testing-as-a-service is that it is quite tough to explain, with its concepts of service catalogues, service level agreements, and the focus on delivering outputs or outcomes rather than Test Managers and Test Analysts.